Identity Continuity: The Best Approach to Combatting Fraud

 Balance Security and UX with Identity Continuity

 Identity continuity is Daon’s market-leading approach to establishing lifelong trust with customers throughout their entire digital identity journey.

 Identity continuity means saying goodbye to thinking of each account interaction as a discreet transaction with rigid verification requirements, implementing siloed processes behind proofing, authentication, and recovery, and the adoption of a one-size-fits-all mentality towards customer experience.

 With identity continuity, identity experiences are treated as journeys that are as unique as each individual customer and tailored to fit the needs of each use case.
-Identity continuity is as an end-to-end service across a customer’s entire lifecycle with any company, in any industry.
+Identity continuity is an end-to-end service across a customer’s entire lifecycle with any company and in any industry.

 The foundation of identity continuity is the concept that each customer uses a single identity, established once and seamlessly authenticated going forward, that is viewed wholistically by the organization to which they wish to onboard or access an account with.
 Their identity is accessible through any channel – web, apps, contact centers, kiosks, in-person – any time, with low friction and seamless movement between channels.

 Identity continuity allows any customer, anywhere, to register the use of Multiple Authentication Factors (MFA) for use throughout their customer journey.
 These authenticators include an array of highly secure biometric factors for advanced security and simple, fast customer experiences.
 Identity continuity eliminates dangerous gaps between siloed identity proofing and authentication strategies that often rely on multiple vendors and systems, which creates space for fraudsters to infiltrate IAM/CIAM and wreak havoc on a brand’s reputation.